ravn/java8-presentation/MarkdownPresenter-master/presentation.md

     (String s) -> "Hello " + s

 * Zero or more comma-separated variable definitions in parenthesis.
 * `->`
 * Statement or block to invoke.
 Return type deduced by compiler.

 λ-expressions are _declarations_, not _invocations_.
-Actually invoking the code must be done "outside" the lambda expression itself.
+Actually invoking the code must be done "outside" the  λ-expression itself.

 !